techidaily/site-android-pokemon-go/source/_posts/latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-infinix-gt-10-pro-drfone-by-drfone-virtual-android.md

 This is a fairy-type Pokémon that was introduced in Generation I. It is a small, round, and star-shaped Pokémon whose abilities include magic guard and cute charm.
 It is timid and rarely feature near humans.
 Clefairy evolves from Cleffa when it gets leveled up with high friendship.
 With the help of Moon Stone, Clefairy evolves into Clefable.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 4\.
 Jigglypuff

 This is a normal/fairy type of Pokémon that was also introduced in Generation I. Before Generation VI, this Pokémon was entirely a normal-type Pokémon.
 Jigglypuff itself is an evolution of Igglybuff and can evolve into Wigglytuff with the help of Moon Stone.